KezzyNgotho/Aura-ai/DEPLOYMENT.md

 4. **RPC Endpoints** - Already configured ✓
 5. **Gas Funds** - ETH/native tokens for deployment

+**What you do NOT need:**
+- ❌ ThirdWeb Client ID
+- ❌ ThirdWeb Secret Key
+- ❌ ThirdWeb API Key
+- ❌ Any ThirdWeb dashboard credentials

 ## Setup Steps

 ### Step 1: Prepare Your Environment